 - Example 1: School initially awards WCG, but student is also eligible for CBS at the time of awarding and is not awarded.
 School is completing the interim report for winter quarter and receives edit that CBS should have been awarded, but student did not maintain SAP after fall quarter.
 The student should still be awarded CBS as a late award since the student was eligible at the time of awarding and the award was missed due to institutional error.
-CBS is awarded at the same enrollment level as the original WCG award. - Example 2: Student attended fall quarter and was awarded WCG only.
+CBS is awarded at the same credit enrollment as the original WCG award. - Example 2: Student attended fall quarter and was awarded WCG only.
 They were also eligible for CBS at the time of awarding.
 They attended at least one day of the quarter/semester but received 100% reversal of tuition and fees due to the school's refund policy.
 Since the student was eligible at the time, they received WCG, CBS must be awarded as a late award due to institutional error based on the enrollment at the time WCG was awarded. - Example 3: Student attended fall and winter quarters and graduated after winter.
-During spring quarter, it was found that the student received WCG for fall and winter quarters but was also eligible for Bridge grant and was not awarded.
-Even though the student is no longer enrolled at the time the misaward was found, they are eligible for a late award within the same fiscal year.
+During spring quarter, it was found that the student received WCG for fall and winter quarters but was also eligible for CBS and was not awarded.
+Even though the student is no longer enrolled at the time the misaward was found, they are eligible for a late award within the same fiscal year. - Example 4: Student attends fall term and is not awarded an initial award of state financial aid.
+After the start of the quarter, they withdraw from all their courses but have attended at least one day in all of their courses.
+This student would not be eligible for any state financial aid awards since they have withdrawn before being awarded.
+If they did not receive any funding due to institutional error, the institution is encouraged to make the student whole. - Example 5: A student completes their financial aid application by the school's published deadline, but due to institutional delays is not awarded financial aid until the student has started the term.
+The student enrolls in 12 credits, but by the time they are awarded, they have dropped to 6 credits.
+Since the delay is due to the institution, the student should be awarded at 12 credits.